rafalp/Misago/docs/PythonHooks/authenticate-user-hook.md

 A filter for the function used to authenticate user for given user name/email and password.

-Returns `User` dataclass with authenticated user data or `None` if user should not be able to authenticate (eg. deactivated or invalid credentials).
+Returns `User` dataclass with authenticated user data or `None` if user should not be able to authenticate (eg. inactive or invalid credentials).

 ## Required arguments